geopm/geopm/tutorial/README.md

 in addition to simply profiling the application.
 This is enabled through the GEOPM_POLICY environment variable which refers to a json formatted policy file.
-This control is intended to synchronize the run time of each rank in the face of this load imbalance.
+This control is intended to synchronize the run time of each rank to overcome this load imbalance.
 The tutorial 3 script executes the application with two different policies.
 The first run enforces a uniform power budget of 150 Watts to each compute node using the governing decider alone, and the second run enforces an average power budget of 150 Watts across all compute nodes while diverting power to the nodes which have more work to do using the balancing decider at the tree levels of the hierarchy and the governing decider at the leaf.

 4. Adding artificial imbalance to the application